praeclarum/praeclarum.github.io/_drafts/2023-06-09-cuneiform.md

 set that the network could use to learn these ancient languages.

-## Building the Dataset
+### Building the Dataset

 Thankfully there has been a push to digitize acquired artifacts and to publish their cuneiform on the web.

 The two great projects are the CDLI (Cuneiform Digital Library Initiative) and ORACC (Oriental XXX).
 I owe a large debt to these projects.

 As any machine learning expert will tell you, 90% of the problem is collecting a good training dataset (the other 10% is justifying the compute bill).
-Building the cunefirom datset presented its own uniqe set of challenges.
+Building the cuneiform dataset presented its own unique set of challenges.

 ### Inconsistent Transliterations